alanphys/pYadiv/readme.txt

 Multiple images can be opened at once.
 Scroll through the images using the mouse wheel.
 Left click on the image and drag left-right to change the window width.
 Left click and drag up-down to change the window centre.
 Drag and drop of multiple images is supported.

 2) Licence
 Please read the file Licence.txt.
 This means that if as a result of using this program you fry your patients, trash your linac, nuke the cat, blow the city power in a ten block radius and generally cause global thermonuclear meltdown!
-Sorry, I did warn you!
+Sorry, you were warned!

 3) System Requirements
 Currently running on Fedora 28/KDE 5.13/QT 5.11